 5. Water Elf Disease (Existed throughout the Middle Ages)

 The Problem: Sufferers of this strangely named disease developed sores, blackened nails, and watery eyes.
 It was believed to be caused by a witch’s stab.
-Much like the king’s evil, this disease had some fantastic treatments.
+Much like the king’s evil, this disease had some odd treatments.
 Victims ingested a dozen different plants and herbs, soaked in ale, and then sang the first verse of the song below three times and the refrain repeatedly.

 “I have bound on the wounds the best of war bandages, so the wounds neither burn nor burst, nor go further, nor spread, nor jump, nor the wounds increase, nor sores deepen.
 But may he himself keep in a healthy way.
 May it not ache you more than it aches earth in ear.